troystribling/BlueCap/README.md

 }
 ```

-Here the [peripheraDiscoveredFuture](#peripheraldiscovered) from the previous section is flatmapped to connect(capacity:Int? = nil, timeoutRetries:UInt, disconnectRetries:UInt?, connectionTimeout:Double) -> FutureStream<(Peripheral, ConnectionEvent)> to ensure that connections are made after peripherals are discovered.
+Here the [peripheraDiscoveredFuture](#central_service_scanning) from the previous section is flatmapped to connect(capacity:Int? = nil, timeoutRetries:UInt, disconnectRetries:UInt?, connectionTimeout:Double) -> FutureStream<(Peripheral, ConnectionEvent)> to ensure that connections are made after peripherals are discovered.
 When ConnectionEvents of .Timeout and .Disconnect are received an attempt is made to reconnect the peripheral.
 The connection is configured for a maximum of 5 timeout retries and 5 disconnect retries.
 If either of these thresholds is exceeded a .GiveUp event is received and the peripheral connection is terminated ending all reconnection attempts.

-### <a name="characteristicdiscovery">Service and Characteristic Discovery</a>
+### <a name="central_characteristicdiscovery">Service and Characteristic Discovery</a>

 After a peripheral is connected its services and characteristics must be discovered before characteristic values can be read or written to or update notifications can be received.